 This one came yesterday:

-Due to last days hack attacks to our database we decided to review
+Due to last days hack attacks to our database we decided to review<snigger> My online experience?

 our customers account information to prevent security problems .
 If you could take 3-5 minutes out of your online experience to verify your account status , you will not run into any further problems .